hyperchris/Released-App/README.md

 # App downloads

 **OS requirements:** Android 4.0 or above

 **How to install** Download the apk file.
 Connect the phone and your development computer with USB cable.
-Then
+Then:

 1. You can use "adb install [path_of_apk_file]" to install the app.

 2. Or, you can copy the apk file to somewhere in your phone.
 Then open "File manager", find the file, click and install it.

+*Important*

-*Important* Make sure you have enabled "Install from unknown sources".
+Make sure you have enabled "Install from unknown sources".
 Here are the steps to enable it: Settings -> Security -> Check the box of "Unknown sources".

 ## MedusaCam